bigdata-i523/hid312/notebook.md

 # Theory

 * Viewed Motivation for Course Videos through Computing Model
+* 9-11: Viewed Viewed Powerpoint of Overview of Health/Medical Informatics

 # Writing

 * Selected topic for Paper 1
 * Viewed video on how to write a research paper
 * Began searching for sources for paper
+* 9-11: Downloaded LaTex and Jabref
+*